 1969 Omaha World-Herald photo of the original location at Countryside Village.

-In 1965 they opted to relocate to Countrside Village in West Omaha.
+In 1965 they opted to relocate to Countryside Village in West Omaha.
 When they first opened in the space that was the Old English Inn, they served primarily American fare with a few Japanese and Cantonese dishes mixed in.
 They eventually changed the name to Mt.
-Fuji Inn and put more of an emphases on the Asian cuisine.
-After a fire destroyed the restaurant in 1969, they moved the restaurant to 72nd and Blondo Streets.
+Fuji Inn and put more emphasis on the Asian cuisine.
+After a fire destroyed the restaurant in 1969, they moved the restaurant to 72nd and Blondo Street.

-The new location had been home to the short-lived Porpoise Place which had an indoor pool that housed a dolphin named Flopper.
-After taking over the one year old building at 7215 Blondo, the Kaya’s drained most of the water from the pool and covered portions of it with flooring.
-They left enough to create a koi pond while the section that was drained and uncovered were utilized in the design of its tea rooms allowing customers to dangle their legs beneath short-legged tables.
+The new location had been home to the short-lived Porpoise Place, which had an indoor pool that housed a dolphin named Flopper.
+After taking over the one-year-old building at 7215 Blondo Street, the Kayas drained most of the water from the pool and covered portions of it with flooring.
+They left enough to create a koi pond while the section that was drained and uncovered was used in the design of its tea rooms, allowing customers to dangle their legs beneath short-legged tables.

 Looking at Mt.
 Fuji Inn from 72nd Street.
 The entrance to Mai Tai Lounge was around back.

 At the same time they opened a cocktail lounge in the basement named Mai Tai Lounge.
-The drink, invented by a San Francisco bartender in 1944, and had become quite popular across the country by the 1960s.
-The lounge which was accessed through a nondescript exterior door had a distinct 1970s tiki lounge vibe.
-It had reddish brown carpet, wood paneling, vinyl chairs, bamboo light fixtures which offered dim lighting.
-The walls were lined with a metallic wallpaper that had a palm tree motif while the area behind the bar had two fish tanks built into the wall.
+The drink, invented by an Oakland bartender in 1944, had become quite popular across the country by the 1960s.
+The lounge, which was accessed through a nondescript exterior door, had a distinct 1970s tiki lounge vibe.
+It had reddish brown carpet, wood paneling, vinyl chairs, and bamboo light fixtures that offered dim lighting.
+The walls were lined with metallic wallpaper that had a palm tree motif while the area behind the bar had two fish tanks built into the wall.
 Next to the fish tanks were two semi-nude velvet pictures.
-The bar had a piano, jukebox and later a small television in the corner.
+The bar had a piano, jukebox, and later a small television in the corner.

 Photos looking inside Mt.
 Fuji Inn are from the Remax listing when it went up for sale.

 The bar was popular for its moderately priced yet strong drinks made from “authentic island recipes” developed by Alice.
-Among its most popular were its XXX-rated drinks which were occasionally limited to two per person as they contained 4-5 shots each.
-In addition to the its namesake Mai Tai, the menu featured drinks such as Navy Grog, Fog Cutter and Zombie.
+Among its most popular were its XXX-rated drinks, which were occasionally limited to two per person as they contained 4-5 shots each.
+In addition to its namesake Mai Tai, the menu featured drinks such as Navy Grog, Fog Cutter, and Zombie.

 Mai Tai Lounge was accessed through this door from the outside of the building.

-Jack retired in 1980 due to health concerns and turned the restaurant over to Alice.
-Alice had plenty of help running the family business as her children Wayne, Jackie and Marilyn worked there as well as her brother Don Matsunami.
-Jack passed away two years later in 1982.
+Jack retired in 1980 due to health concerns and passed away two years later.
+Before that, he turned the restaurant over to Alice, who had plenty of help running the family business alongside their children Wayne, Jackie, and Marilyn, in addition to her brother Don Matsunami.

 Photos looking inside Mai Tai Lounge are courtesy of mytikilife.com.